-This article will outline some additional configurations that are possibly required when load balancing a SharePoint site with Edge Security Pack (ESP), and Server Side Authentication set to Kerberos Constrained Delegation (KCD).
+This article outlines some additional configurations that may be required when load balancing a SharePoint site with Edge Security Pack (ESP), and Server Side Authentication set to Kerberos Constrained Delegation (KCD).

-This article will not be covering the initial ESP Client Side Configuration or the KCD Server Side Configuration.
-Please see the following links for information regarding the implementation of this part of the configuration.
+This article does not cover the initial ESP Client Side Configuration or the KCD Server Side Configuration.
+See the following links for information regarding the implementation of this part of the configuration.

 1. Enable Kerberos on SharePoint

 a.
 Log into your SharePoint Admin Portal.
 Go to Manage Web Applications > SharePoint Site > Authentication Providers